quisquous/cactbot/docs/LogGuide.md

 after Aetheric Polyominoid or Polyominoid Sigma casts in P6S, MapEffect messages are sent to cause the game client to render  '+' and 'x' effects on specific map tiles, indicating to the player which tiles will later be rendered unsafe by Polyominous Dark IV.

+This can also include things like:

+- meteor graphics / bridges breaking in Amaurot
+- the eye location in DSR
+- P8S torch effects

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=MapEffect&lang=en-US) -->